Territories of the United States on stamps: Insular territories

 The U.S. Postal Department issued four 3-cent stamps commemorating Insular Territories: Hawaii, Alaska, Puerto Rico and U.S. Virgin Islands over the three months of October to December 1937.
 The first was to honor the Territory of Hawaii acquired in 1898.
 It showed the statue of King Kamehameha I, unifier of the Hawaiian Islands, at the Iolani Palace in Honolulu.
 The second honored Alaska which was purchased in 1867.
-The stamp pictured snow-covered Mount McKinley with a farm and a village to symbolize modern development in the territory.
+The stamp pictured snow-covered Denali with a farm and a village to symbolize modern development in the territory.
 Alaska and Hawaii territories were admitted as states in 1959.

 The third stamp honored Puerto Rico featuring 'La Fortaleza', the Spanish Governor's Palace.
 Puerto Rico was ceded by Spain in an 1898 treaty ending the Spanish American War.
 Though some thought the stamp was limited to Puerto Rico, it was valid throughout the U.S. and its territories.
 The final stamp was in honor of the U. S. Virgin Islands, which was purchased from Denmark in 1917.
 The stamp displays a view of Charlotte Amalie, capital city of the territory.